 nosales

-NO SALES: what you can do to change for the better
+What You can do to change for the better

 What is the reason?

-Of course, sales are not a sustainable strategy
+Sales are not a sustainable strategy

 Also, the retail price should take into account creativity, quality and labour.
-Therefore, fair wages for the production chain.
+Therefore, fair wages for all the production chain.

 Once we have realised the whole economic system is corrupted, we have decided not to conform to fashion standards anymore.
 And so, we have reduced the quantity we order every season.
-And by refining our selection, we opted for a capsule wardrobe focused only on meaningful items.
+And by refining our selection, we opted for a capsule wardrobe focused only on meaningful garments.

-• We don’t need quantity anymore
+1- We don’t need quantity anymore

-• We choose quality and good design
+2- We choose quality and good design

-• We select items made to last
+3- We select items made to last

-• Fair wages for all the production chain
+4- Fair wages for all the production chain

 We are here to make something different, to change for the better.
 And to promote conscious fashion and slower consumption.
+If the status quo is what you still want to support, just look around–it’s everywhere.
+You don’t need us.

 No Sales!